BINPIPE/ansible-basics/ansible-galaxy/readme.md

     - geerlingguy.solr
   ```

-  And can even be run as a one-liner with this command!-
+  This is how we use roles:

+  1. Download the roles from Ansible Galaxy with the command:

     `ansible-galaxy install geerlingguy.java geerlingguy.tomcat6 geerlingguy.solr`

+  2. Execute the playbook with the command:

+  `ansible-playbook -i inventory -l test solr.yml --connection=local`

-  So, the roles in Ansible Galaxy serve as building blocks that can be reused to make your installations faster, than having to write the entire playbooks in detail.
+  Essentially, the roles in Ansible Galaxy serve as building blocks that can be reused to make your installations faster, than having to write the entire playbooks in detail.